Vyshnavi1215/Collections-in-java/README.md

  It defines several classes and interfaces which are used to define a collection.

- Collection is not new concepts, it is alo there in other languages
+ Collection is not a new concept, it is alo there in other languages

- In java it is collection and in C++ it is Container Java- Collection framework and in C++ STL(Standard Template Library).[Library means a group of classes and interfaces].
+ In java it is collection and in C++ it is Container

+ Java- Collection framework and in C++ STL(Standard Template Library).[Library means a group of classes and interfaces].